qoherent/ria-hub-docs/docs/content/Usage/repo-mirror.md

 The following are some possible use cases for repository mirroring:

-- You migrated to Gitea but still need to keep your project in another source.
-In that case, you can simply set it up to mirror to Gitea (pull) and all the essential history of commits, tags, and branches are available in your Gitea instance.
+- You migrated to RIA Hub but still need to keep your project in another source.
+In that case, you can simply set it up to mirror to RIA Hub (pull) and all the essential history of commits, tags, and branches are available in your RIA Hub instance.
 - You have old projects in another source that you don’t use actively anymore, but don’t want to remove for archiving purposes.
-In that case, you can create a push mirror so that your active Gitea repository can push its changes to the old location.
+In that case, you can create a push mirror so that your active RIA Hub repository can push its changes to the old location.

 ## Pulling from a remote repository